Eight Reasons Caution is Needed To Chat With Strangers Online

 People with nefarious intent can use information gleaned from your social media profiles or messages for their benefit

 The Federal Bureau of Investigation runs a page dedicated to online safety.
-They offer additional recommendations, including avoiding public internet whenever possible, avoiding airport and hotel charging stations, and not clicking on unsolicited links.
+They offer additional recommendations when you talk to strangers online, including avoiding public internet whenever possible, avoiding airport and hotel charging stations, and not clicking on unsolicited links.

 Be aware of catfishing

 Anyone can be catfished (lured into a relationship with a stranger through deception).
-If someone does not want to video chat, talk over the phone, or meet in person, it may be a sign that they are not the person they say they are.
+If you venture into chat rooms and find someone who does not want to video chat, talk over the phone, or meet in person, it may be a sign that they are not the person they say they are.
 Some other signs of catfishing include:

 • Refusing to meet in person, or agreeing to meet and then canceling plans